mclausen/mclausen.github.oldblog/about/index.md

 Hey there fellow developer!
 I assume

 <br />
 My name is Martin I'am a passionate developer an avid Crossfitter and a happy consumer of life!
 Iam always on the run, having 100 of things to do on a normal day, and like all people I tend to forget half i my accomplishments in the rush.
 Thats is why i started this blog.
-To have a place where I can share my findings and keep track of all the neat technical stuff i'll learn on my path to become a kick-ass developer.
+To have a place where I can share my findings and keep track of all the neat technical stuff i've learned on my path to become a kick-ass developer.
 Iam pretty new to this so called blogging so feedback we'll be greatly appreciated :)

 <br />
 I've currently been practicing software development for around seven years and in that timespan I've come to cross alot of different ways planning, developing and delivering software.
 In the same timespan i managed to work as a freelancer, project based employment aswell as an consultant and that have given me some great experiences both personally and professionally and hopefully there a some solid advice in between the lines!